-The types of action which are eligible and may be financed under this call for Concept Note are those directly contributing to the achievement of the objectives.
-Actions to be funded must be in the form of coherent and self-contained set of activities designed to achieve the objectives stated in section 1.2 of these guidelines for grant applicants within a specific timeframe.
-The actions must have clear objectives and target groups, and they must be conceived to produce specific, measurable results with relevant indicators which are in response to a particular issue or issues.
-Their justification must be based on recent reliable information and broad-based consultation and participation of project target group and other stakeholders.
-Projects should be designed in such a way that they contribute to a structural change and have long term impact.
+The types of action that are eligible and may be financed under this sub-grant are those directly contributing to the achievement of the purpose and objective of this Terms of Reference as indicated at Section 2 above.
+Actions to be funded must be in the form of coherent and self-contained set of activities designed to achieve the specific objectives stated in Section 2.1 within the specific timeframe identified in the guidelines.
+The actions must have clear objectives, identified target groups, and must be conceived to produce specific, measurable results which are in response to a particular issue or issues.
+Their justification must be tied to the organisation's ability to achieve some development action and long-term sustainability.